-In order to develop the programming of the MSP430G2553, we used its corresponding development kit.
+In order to develop the programming of the MSP430G2553, we will be using its corresponding development kit.
 The name of this launchpad is MSP-430G2ET.
 This kit provides an easy way to develop, troubleshoot, and flash the MSP microcontroller.
 It also provides onboard emulation and multiple LEDS for use.
-Figure 21 shows the Launchpad board and captures the 20 I/O pins to the microcontroller.
+Figure 19 shows the Launchpad board and captures the 20 I/O pins to the microcontroller.